isomerpages/pmo-nccs/media/press-releases/_posts/2024-03-26-post-Appointment of Singapore's Ambassador for Climate Action.md

 to contribute to global discourse and collective action.
-He will also drive public-private partnerships with local stakeholders, in particular the business community, to help them seize opportunities to succeed in a low-carbon future. &nbsp;In addition, Mr Menon will advise NCCS On whole-of-government climate policies and action.</p>
+He will also drive public-private partnerships with local stakeholders, in particular the business community, to help them seize opportunities to succeed in a low-carbon future.
+In addition, Mr Menon will advise NCCS On whole-of-government climate policies and action.</p>
 <p>Climate change is an existential threat to the world.
 Singapore is committed
 to playing its part and has announced to achieve net zero emissions by 2050.
 Singapore will play an active role in fostering international collaboration